patrickbr/gtfstidy/README.md

 ---

 If feed entries have errors that can't be fixed in any other way (e.g. by `-e`), this processor completely removes them.
+This cascades through the entire feed: if an erroneous route is deleted, all trips that refer to this route are also deleted, all stop times for trips referencing this route are deleted as well and so on.
+You effectively get an error-free subset of the input feed.

 #### Flags: